3scale-labs/porta-dev-tools/README.md

 > :warning: Porta dev-tools commands and settings were tested under Mac OS X with zsh shell.
 You may need adapt them for your own environment.

+> :warning: Porta dev-tools use [Podman](https://podman.io) as the container tool by default, but it can also be used with Docker.

 ## Requirements
 Porta dev-tools assume you can already run 3scale/porta locally with whatever DBMS currently supported (MySQL, PostgreSQL, Oracle).
 See [installation instructions](https://github.com/3scale/porta/blob/master/INSTALL.md) for help.